Waste Tracking & Routing Systems

 return hashlib.sha256(payload.encode("utf-8")).hexdigest()[:16]

-Once validated, the routing engine resolves each payload against the active recipe bill-of-materials (BOM).
+Once validated and deduplicated, the routing engine resolves each payload against the active recipe BOM.
 Resolution relies on a composite join key: (location_id, recipe_version, component_sku).
-Without rigorous Portion Size Standardization, the routing logic will misattribute bulk ingredient loss to incorrect menu items, distorting unit economics and triggering false variance alerts across the fleet.
+Without rigorous portion size standardization, the routing logic will misattribute bulk ingredient loss to the wrong menu items, distorting unit economics and firing false variance alerts across the fleet.
+The composite key is what keeps a trim discard at one location from being priced against another location’s recipe revision.

-The routing layer maintains a stateless lookup table that maps raw SKUs to their parent recipes and yield profiles.
-In production, this lookup is cached in-memory and refreshed on a cron schedule aligned with menu engineering updates.
+The routing layer maintains a stateless lookup that maps raw SKUs to their parent recipes and yield profiles.
+In production this lookup is cached in-memory and refreshed on a schedule aligned with menu engineering updates, so a mid-service recipe change never leaves the router resolving against a stale graph.

 from typing import Dict, Optional